michaelfranzl/sanitize-dom/README.md

 # sanitize-dom

-Recursive sanitizer/filter of [WHATWG DOM](https://dom.spec.whatwg.org)s.
+Recursive sanitizer/filter for [WHATWG DOM](https://dom.spec.whatwg.org)s.
 Flexible use cases with convenient configuration options.
 More complex filtering can be implemented via filters (callback functions).

 This project is similar to [sanitize-html](https://github.com/punkave/sanitize-html) but works with the bare-metal DOM API rather than with HTML strings.
 Because it leverages the browser's own HTML parsing, it has a very small footprint and works in all modern browsers.
 It also works in Node.js by using an WHATWG DOM implementation like [jsdom](https://github.com/tmpvar/jsdom).